 Christmas is, without a doubt, the biggest holiday in Germany.
 We can thank Germany for many of our own Christmas traditions.
 Christmas trees (with lit candles!), carols, gingerbread houses, Advent calendars, glühwein (hot mulled wine), and Christmas markets are German traditions.

-Germans celebrate the holiday for three days straight – from December 24 to December 26 – but the celebrations begin much sooner.
+Germans celebrate the holiday for three days straight – from December 24 to December 26 – but the festivities begin much sooner.
 On St. Nicholas Day (December 6), children leave their shoes outside before they go to sleep.
 The next morning they awake to find them filled with treats and gifts.

-How people in Germany say 'Merry Christmas': Frohe Weihnachten
+How people in Germany say "Merry Christmas": Frohe Weihnachten

 🇬🇭 Ghana